GabrieleEffgen/transformationlab/cases/03-enterprise-performance-management/README.md

 **Portfolio:** The Transformation Lab
 **Author:** Gabriele Miranda

-> This case is fictional or anonymized and is intended to demonstrate structured executive problem-solving.

 ## 1. Executive Summary

 Senior leaders receive many reports but lack a coherent view of business performance.
 Indicators are inconsistent, backward-looking, and disconnected from strategic decisions.